PREPARING A MONTESSORI ART ENVIRONMENT AT HOME

 Art is an often-overlooked aspect of Montessori education today.
 Even traditional Montessori classrooms struggle with providing art literacy.

 Teaching art lessons has a ton of benefits that go beyond beautiful art.
-There are some other important reasons to create an art space in your home and give art lessons regularly.
+There are some other important reasons to create an art environment in your home and give art lessons regularly.
 For example, art:

 • Supports problem-solving skills